 This allows you to personalize emails within an automated sequence, ensuring every touchpoint feels genuine and tailored to the recipient.
 You can add a custom opening line to a proven template or tweak a follow-up based on a prospect’s recent activity.
 This approach helps you build stronger connections and book more meetings without sacrificing volume.

-Act on Real-Time Prospect Signals
+Act on Real-Time Buying Signals

 Timing is everything in sales.
 Reaching out a day too late can mean losing a deal to a competitor.
 AI helps you eliminate the guesswork by providing real-time alerts based on your prospect’s behavior.
 Imagine knowing the exact moment a key decision-maker opens your proposal, clicks on your pricing page, or re-watches your demo video.
 These actions are strong buying signals, and AI ensures you never miss them.